hoodiehq-archive/documentation/camp/techdocs/concepts/worker.md

 Hooray, we’re tested now!

 To recap, we learned how to separate out code into discrete methods that we can test.
-The methods define what makes a worker special, and we avoid testing things like the changes follower itself which is already encapsulated in a module.
+The methods define what makes a worker special, and we avoid testing things like the changes follower itself, which is already encapsulated in a module.

 Note that for now, you need a running CouchDB instance for the tests to succeed.
 We’ll fix that soon!